-- Facilitate commercial revitalization in the Urban/Suburban Tier, by incrementally retrofitting commercial corridors and isolated land uses with sustainable development that creates a sense of place, improved streetscapes and integration into the surrounding community; - Implement the Goals, Objectives and Policies of the Comprehensive Plan that mandate sustainable, walkable urban/suburban redevelopment; - Accommodate TCRPC regional goals, along with other State and Federal requirements that address future growth management challenges and problems (e.g. TCRPC Strategic Regional Policy Plan); - Utilize Smart Growth and Form Based Coding principles to establish standards that create a predictable built form that improves the streetscape and relates to the pedestrian realm (e.g. storefronts, street trees, sidewalks, and other public use areas and amenities); - 5.
-Advocate walking, cycling and mass transit as viable alternatives to automobile use; - Foster interconnectivity between non-residential and other non-residential or residential uses; - Foster sustainability by integrating the social, economic and ecological needs of the community with overall regional and national policy; - Mitigate adverse impacts of commercial development to surrounding residential uses and the community as a whole; - 9.
-Promote commercial and residential mixed use; - 10.
+- Establish optional development regulations to facilitate revitalization of commercially designated lands in the Urban/Suburban Tier, by incrementally retrofitting commercial corridor and isolated land uses with sustainable development that creates a sense of place, improved streetscapes and integration into the surrounding community; - 2.
+Offer property development incentives that will encourage developers, property or business owners to utilize the IRO (e.g. reduced setbacks and parking ratios, increased FAR, and flexible landscaping regulations to maximize the efficient use of property); - 3.
+Implement the Goals, Objectives and Policies of the Comprehensive Plan that mandate sustainable, walkable urban/suburban redevelopment; - 4.
+Utilize Smart Growth and Form Based Coding principles to establish standards that create a predictable built form that improves the streetscape and relates to the pedestrian realm (e.g. storefronts, street trees, sidewalks, and other public use areas and amenities); - 5.
+Advocate, whenever possible, walking, cycling and mass transit as viable alternatives to automobile use; - 6.
+Promote interconnectivity between uses; - Promote sustainability by integrating the social, economic and ecological needs of the community with overall regional, state and national policy advocating management of resources for future generations; - 8.
+Mitigate adverse impacts of commercial development to surrounding residential uses and the community as a whole; - 9.
+Promote non-residential and residential mixed use; - 10.
 Respect market realities, industry trends, and property rights; - 11.
-Address multi-disciplinary regulatory and development review processes; - Offer property development incentives that will encourage developers or business owners to utilize the IR-O (e.g. reduced setbacks, reduced parking, increased FAR, enhanced landscaping to increase efficiency in uses of properties); - 13.
-Streamline the development review process; and, - 14.
-Establish a Countywide Redevelopment Overlay within the Urban/Suburban Tier that unifies multiple redevelopment efforts such as the Westgate/Belvedere Homes CRA Overlay (WCRA-O) and the Urban Redevelopment Area (URA) by bridging goals while allowing for similar benefits outside of such areas.
+Address multi-disciplinary regulatory and development review processes; and, - 12.
+Establish expedited review process.